 A franchise lawyer is a lawyer with specialized experience and knowledge on legal issues involving federal and state franchise laws.
 When selecting and hiring a franchise lawyer, you should:

-- Learn what franchise lawyers do;
+- Learn what franchise lawyers do

-- Learn what the franchise laws are;
+- Learn what the franchise laws are

-- Evaluate the lawyer’s franchise experience; and
+- Evaluate the franchise lawyers experience

 What Franchise Lawyers Do?